-- 1.1 In the 2010 Spending Review the Government announced its intention to introduce a localised system for council tax support from April 2013 to replace the national Council Tax Benefit (CTB) system.
+- 1.1 In the 2010 Spending Review the Government announced its intention to introduce a localised system for council tax support from April 2013 which replaced the national Council Tax Benefit (CTB) system.
 As part of a wider package of public expenditure reductions and reforms to the welfare benefit system the proposals were required to deliver a 10% reduction in expenditure.
-North East Derbyshire District Council has implemented an appropriate scheme in respect of both 2013/14 and 2014/15.
-This report in effect seeks the agreement of Council to continue to operate the current arrangements in the new financial year (2015/16). - 1.2 A key issue for the understanding of the Local Council Tax Scheme is to note that under the arrangements prior to April 2013 central government funded the actual cost of the Council Tax benefit scheme.
-Under the localised arrangements not only are local Councils in effect required to fund 10% of the cost, the risk of any increase in the cost of the scheme also falls upon the local authorities.
-The burden of these additional financial costs are shared between Derbyshire County Council (69%), the District Council (11%), the Police Authority (10%), Fire and Civil Defence (4%) and the Parish Council's (6%). - 1.3 As part of the funding arrangements for the local scheme a range of measures amending the discounts and exemptions for Council Tax have been operated in order to protect the levels of income to the precepting authorities.
+North East Derbyshire District Council has implemented an appropriate scheme since 2013/14.
+This report in effect seeks the agreement of Council to continue to operate the current arrangements into the new financial year (2016/17). - 1.2 A key issue for the understanding of the Local Council Tax Scheme is to note that under the arrangements prior to April 2013 central government funded the actual cost of the Council Tax benefit scheme.
+Under the current localised arrangements not only were local Councils initially required to fund 10% of the cost, the risk of any increase in the cost of the scheme also falls upon the local Council.
+The burden of these additional financial costs which effectively reduces the Council Tax base are shared between Derbyshire County Council (69%), the District Council (11%), the Police Authority (10%), Fire and Civil Defence (4%) and the Parish Council's (6%).
+Arising from the ongoing reform to the benefits system there are likely to be further upward pressures on the financial cost of the current arrangements. - 1.3 As part of the funding arrangements for the local scheme a range of measures amending the Council Tax discounts and exemptions have been operated to protect the levels of income to the precepting authorities.
 It was possible to amend these discounts and exemptions because the Government amended the relevant regulations.
-These changes which partly mitigated the loss of income from the reduction in Government support include: - A 100% charge (previously 90%) of empty properties and empty homes. - A local discount of 100% for vacant properties that would previously have qualified for an exemption under class C, for periods of up to three months.
-A three month discount (reduced from six months) was agreed to avoid having to collect small amounts of debt which would arise as residents sold or moved property.
+These changes which partly mitigated the loss of income from the reduction in Government support include:

-• A local discount of 100% for properties which are uninhabitable due to them requiring or undergoing major structural repairs or alterations that would have previously qualified for exemption class A for a period of up to 12 months.
-While this exemption is unchanged it has now become a locally determined discount.
+- A 100% charge (previously 90%) for empty properties and empty homes. - A local discount of 100% for vacant properties that would previously have qualified for an exemption, for periods of up to three months.
+A three month discount was agreed to avoid having to collect small amounts of debt which would arise as residents sold or moved property. - A local discount of 100% for properties which are uninhabitable due to them requiring or undergoing major structural repairs or alterations for a period of up to 12 months.

-2 Proposed Local Council Tax Scheme 2015/16
+2 Proposed Local Council Tax Scheme 2016/17